KarthikB-dev/konote/manual.md

 # konote

+Konote allows you to have a high level view of a topic or a look at the finer details, based on what you need to better understand the topic.
+It also employs the following study
+techniques:

 ## Active recall
 konote has two main functions.
 The first is to help you organize information as you read it by organizing notes in a tree structure, where chapters 'branch' off a book, chapter sections